albumprinter/infra-terraform-modules/modules/aws/lambda_function_sqs/README.md

 - `policy_statements` - IAM Policy Statements that should be applied to the Lambda function
 - `delay_seconds` - The time in seconds that the delivery of all messages in the queue will be delayed
 - `batch_size` - The largest number of records that Lambda will retrieve from the queue at the time of invocation
+- `sqs_queue_policy` - Policy that should be applied to the SQS queue

 ## Usage